-Downtown Mixed Use (DMU) - This land use category is limited only to parcels 15 acres or greater in size and is designed to provide for the horizontal and vertical integration of a diversity of urbanoriented uses at the city center.
-Parcels between 10 and 15 acres in size may develop under the DMU category provided the residential use component does not exceed 20% (excluding hotels).
-For these smaller parcels, the use mix must also contain more than 60% office uses component.
-A sustainable component of retail/service uses (1-20%) is required as well.
-Hotel and related hospitality uses are allowed as part of the retail and/or office mix.
-In terms of location, areas designated as DMU, would be (upon approval of such a designation by the City Council), in relatively close proximity to, and on either side of, Doral Boulevard at the City's primary gateway from the Palmetto Expressway to west of NW 87th Avenue (Galloway Road).
-Areas that may be deemed by the City Council as being appropriate for a DMU land use designation and associated DMU-type projects are_in the Downtown Mixed Use Opportunity Area (DMUOA) depicted on the FLUM The conceptual site design and community connectivity plans shall identify strategic locations where vertical mixed use shall occur to facilitate multimodal options.
-At these locations, retail/commercial service businesses shall be located on the ground floor with office/residential uses above.
+\ Downtown Mixed Use (DMU) - This land use category allows retail, service, office and multi-family residential uses.
+It is limited only to parcels 10 acres or greater in size and is designed to provide for the horizontal and vertical integration of a diversity of urban-oriented uses at the city center.
+The City Council may consider DMU applications less than 10 acres in size if the property is adjacent to an existing DMU parcel, and located south of NW 58th Street, east of NW 87th Avenue, north of NW 33rd Street and west of NW 79th Avenue.
+A mix of commercial and residential uses are permitted and required for every DMU site.
+In terms of location, areas designated as DMU should be within the city center area defined by above for parcels less than 10 acres in size.
+Other DMU sites can be considered provided they are located at major intersections along Doral Boulevard and meet or exceed the 10-acre size minimum. (upon approval of such a designation by the City Council), in relatively close proximity to, and on either side of, Doral Boulevard at the City's primary gateway from the Palmetto Expressway to west of NW 87th Avenue (Galloway Road).
+Areas that may be deemed by the City Council as being appropriate for a DMU land use designation and associated DMUtype projects are in the Downtown Mixed Use Opportunity Area (DMUOA) depicted on the FLUM.
+The conceptual site design and community connectivity plans for DMU sites shall identify strategic locations where vertical mixed use shall occur to facilitate multimodal options.
+At these locations, retail/commercial service businesses are encouraged to shall be located on the ground floor with office/residential uses above.
 This shall not preclude horizontal mixed use development where the conceptual site design and community connectivity plans demonstrate that the functional arrangement of such uses achieves the purpose of the DMU category.